hms-networks/hottest/example-cfg/README.md

 > ./scripts/cli/gen.py get-job-script -c chunks -c example-cfg/chunks -b board/dummyboard -t test/dummy-test -l anotherlabel

-See the "Running with the jenkins CLI" subsection on the "gen.py" appendix of the root README.md file of this project if you are interested on how to send the generated jobs/nodes to a server through the Jenkins API.
+See the "Running with the Jenkins CLI" subsection on the "gen.py" appendix of the root README.md file of this project if you are interested on how to send the generated jobs/nodes to a server through the Jenkins API.